APL Rule Book 2026 | Australian Powerlifting League

 Item 3.12 Knee Sleeves

 • Single-ply knee sleeves made from commercially available neoprene that is covered with a single layer of non-supportive polyester, cotton or a combination of both materials may be worn in all divisions for all lifts.
+There may be stitched seams of the fabric onto the neoprene.
 The sleeve cannot have any criss-cross seams that allow additional support.

 • The sleeve cannot contain any additional rubber or elastic material deemed to provide support or rebound to the lifter.